ISLA-UH/redpandas/docs/using_redpandas.md

 ### Frequently asked questions (FAQ)

-**_I have a RedPandas parquet and when I try to open and plot the barometer / accelerometer / gyroscope / magentometer sensors, it breaks._**
+**_I have a RedPandas parquet and when I try to open and plot the barometer / accelerometer / gyroscope / magnetometer sensors, it breaks._**

 One common problem is that you need to unflatten the columns with the barometer, accelerometer, gyroscope, and/or